-How Facebook pages and groups can be used in your hyperlocal content strategy to drive qualified traffic to your website.
+How to use Facebook pages and groups can in your hyperlocal content strategy to drive qualified traffic to your website.

 One of the best tools for creating and sharing great hyperlocal content is Facebook.

 When it comes to understanding hyperlocal content, FBS Products’ client Susan Gardner of Flowertown Realty in Summerville SC gets it.
 Her website and blog represent a best practice example of lifestyle content.

 One of the ways Susan strengthens her brand is through a Facebook page she has titled Live, Love, Summerville.”
 At last count, this page has over 13,000 followers!
 It doesn’t come easy, but with the right amount of effort, your brand could be top-of-mind for a targeted group of prospects.
 If you’re prepared to invest time to create the content, it will eventually pay off.

 Facebook pages are structured correctly for delivering hyperlocal content.
 Short posts, videos, photos, events, and a community profile are all sections of a page.

 Susan’s “About” profile outlines why Susan loves Summerville.
 It also includes a list of recent testimonials and finishes up with a list of the neighborhoods and zip codes.

 The video strategy employed by Susan is a fantastic example of engaging locals to demonstrate and share the stories of the community.

 Another FBS Products IDX client, The Nick Bastian Team in AZ, not only has a Facebook page but has taken the concept of community a step further.
 Nick has created an online gathering spot by deploying a Facebook group.

 The description of the group clearly defines the purpose of the over 1,100 members who use it to share the best that living in S. Tempe has to offer.
 Here’s how the description starts: “This group is designed as a community gathering spot, a way for people to share what they love about living, working and playing in South Tempe.”